 Driver’s License (AB 60): Beginning January 1, 2015, any eligible California resident will be able to receive a driver’s license, regardless of immigration status.
 An applicant who does not have proof of lawful presence will receive an AB 60 license, which will have a visible distinguishing feature.
 For more information, visit Drive's CA coalition website.

 Trust Act (AB 4): The TRUST Act (AB 4) went into effect on Jan.
 1, 2014.
-It limits the collaboration between the Immigration and Custom Enforcement (ICE) and local police.
+It limits the collaboration between Immigration and Customs Enforcement (ICE) and local police.
 All counties in California must follow this law, which limits immigration "hold" requests in local jails.
-For more information visit TRUST Act's website.

 SB 1159: Effective, Jan.
 1, 2016.
 SB 1159 requires all 40 licensing boards under the California Department of Consumer Affairs to consider applicants regardless of immigration status by 2016.
 These licensing boards include licensing needed to practice medicine, accounting, law, etc.

 CA Dream Loan Program (SB 1210): Effective for the 2015-2016 academic year, students attending a participating campus of UC or CSU may receive a loan, referred to as a DREAM loan, through the program if the student satisfies specified requirements.